bezemekz/RivusVoxEditor/README.md

 #### **Requirements to run our model**

+WARNING: USE python version <=3.11 to avoid issues with torchaudio.

 The first step is to install the [cuda toolkit](https://developer.nvidia.com/cuda-downloads) if you have a cuda-enabled gpu.

 Then you should install [pytorch](https://pytorch.org/get-started/locally/) depending on the cuda version you have.